Bathalum/agent-zero/app/FRONTEND_CONTRACT.md

 #### When to Use

-- User wants to disconnect from Agent Zero
+- Disconnecting from Agent Zero
-- User wants to clear stored credentials
+- Clearing stored credentials
-- User wants to switch to a different Agent Zero instance
-- Security: User wants to remove credentials from system

 #### Request